Turmeric for Hormonal Acne: Natural Treatment Guide

 What Causes Hormonal Acne

-Hormonal acne is driven by androgen hormones (testosterone, DHT) that fluctuate throughout your menstrual cycle, during pregnancy, perimenopause, or due to conditions like PCOS.
-These hormones stimulate oil glands to produce more sebum.
+Hormonal acne is driven by androgen hormones that fluctuate during your menstrual cycle, pregnancy, or perimenopause.
+Conditions like PCOS also contribute.
+These hormones push oil glands to produce more sebum.

-The excess sebum mixes with dead skin cells, clogging pores.
-C. acnes bacteria thrive in this environment, triggering an inflammatory immune response.
+The excess oil mixes with dead skin cells, clogging pores.
+C. acnes bacteria thrive in this environment.
 The result: deep, painful cysts rather than surface whiteheads.

 Signs Your Acne Is Hormonal

-• Timing: Flares around menstruation (7-10 days before period)
+• Timing: Flares 7-10 days before your period

 • Type: Deep, cystic bumps rather than surface blackheads